Blog

 Why This Matters More Now

 Strong supplier relationships still matter, but they do not solve everything.
-A restaurant can have a good rep, solid service, and a long-standing distributor relationship while still sitting in the wrong contract structure for its current business.
+A restaurant can have a good rep, solid service, and a long-standing distributor relationship while still sitting in the wrong purchasing setup for its current business.

 That is where many operators get stuck.
 They may be buying from the right supplier, but under the wrong economics.